George John Pinwell: Biography

 Pinwell was born on 26 December 1842 at 12 Great Mays Buildings, London.
 He was baptised on 27 July 1845, at St. Mark's, Surbiton, south-west London, along with his younger brother Henry (born c.
 1845).
 His parents were John Pinwell, a carpenter or builder, and his wife, Mary Ann Baker.
 Pinwell's father was thought to have been involved in building the original Surbiton railway station in south-west London.
 His mother was "a rough, illiterate woman", and "a rough and determined person."

-Pinwell's father dies in 1854, leaving the family in very straitened circumstances.
+Pinwell's father died in 1854, leaving the family in very straitened circumstances.
 He apparently worked as a butterman's boy in the City Road, London whose work, among other things was to stand outside the shop on Saturday nights shouting "Buy| Buy| Buy!"

 He then worked making designs for a firm of embroiderers.
 In the 1861 census he recorded his occupation as "designer of Embroidery".
 His two younger brothers Henry (born c.
 1845) and Alfred (born c.
 1847), both had their occupation listed as house carpenter.